a-digital/cmsspeedup/README.md

 ## CMS Speed Up Overview

-This plugin has been built to follow the recommendations made in https://zacharyflower.com/tutorials/2017/02/27/speed-up-craft-admin.html and also address the issue of what happens after the cms is updated.
+This plugin has been built to follow the recommendations made in the [Speeding Up the Craft CMS Admin Dashboard](https://zacharyflower.com/tutorials/2017/02/27/speed-up-craft-admin.html) article by [Zachary Flower](https://github.com/zachflower) and also address the issue of what happens after the cms is updated.

 It copies our craft/app/resources folder into public/{{ cpTrigger }}/resources so that requests for these files can find their target without having to be processed by craft.